 There are many stories about where Horse Head knife originated.
 Of these, the most credible is that J.K.
 Lammi, while performing his military service in the Rakuuna regiment in Vaasa, saw a cavalry whip with a casted horse head at the end.
 He got the idea to apply the same implementation to the knife head.
 Together with Iisakki Järvenpää, they refined this idea and either together or separately, manufactured the horse-headed knives to their customers.
 According to tradition, there even may have been some larger order with similar knives in the name of those two different manufacturers.

 On a larger scale, Iisakki Järvenpää horse head knives has always been made of different handle materials: from birch bark, birch, galalite, ebonite and bone.
 Nowadays the horse’s head is still the same model and the handle is made of birch bark with the lacquer finish.
 The decorations on the lower fitting of the knife and also on the upper and lower fitting of the sheath, are made by hand engraving.
-The sheath of a horse head knife is made of either light colored or black leather with a decorative brass tip fitting and a traditional pattern in the leather.
+The sheath of a horse head knife is made of light colored eather with a decorative brass tip fitting and a traditional pattern in the leather.